Before you can start coding your first client application, there are a few things you need to do, if you haven't done them already.

 - After the Google API Console enables the Search Ads 360 API, click the Go to credentials button.

-- On the Add credentials to your project page, enter the following information:
+- On the Create credentials page, enter the following information:

 - Which API are you using?: Search Ads 360 API

 - What data will you be accessing?: User data

 - Click the Next button.